1896 Summer Olympics: Participating nations

 The concept of national teams was not a major part of the Olympic movement until the Intercalated Games 10 years later, though many sources list the nationality of competitors in 1896 and give medal counts.
 There are significant conflicts with regard to which nations competed.
 The International Olympic Committee gives a figure of 14, but does not list them.
-The following 14 are most likely the ones recognised by the IOC.
-Olympedia lists 13, excluding Chile; other sources list 12, excluding Chile and Bulgaria; others list 13, including those two but excluding Italy.
-Egypt is also sometimes included because of the participation of Dimitrios Kasdaglis, a Greek national who resided in Alexandria after living in Great Britain for years.
-Belgium and Russia had entered the names of competitors but withdrew.
+Different sources provide differing lists of nations; some exclude countries like Chile and Bulgaria, but the IOC lists competitors from both countries.
+Egypt is also sometimes included due to the participation of Dimitrios Kasdaglis; however, the IOC classifies him as a Greek athlete.
+Belgium and Russia had entered the names of competitors, but no athletes from these countries competed.